oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/frontend/editor/related-id-select-editor-view.md

 Editor will use provided map and `value_field_name`.
 Server will be updated with value only.

 ### Column configuration samples:

+Please note the value_field_name registration in query and properties in the provided sample yml configuration

 ``` yml
 datagrid:
   {grid-uid}: